Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Related Work

+Even without access to patient records, the LLM correctly answers 34\% of the time by leveraging its prior knowledge of standard prescriptions.
+For instance, when asked, \textit{''What is the drug strength of aspirin prescribed to the patient?"}, the LLM correctly infers the default dosage of \textit{1mg}.
+Table \ref{tab:ablation_emrqa} indicate that adding a document to the prompt (RAG) leads to worse performance.
+This aligns with previous studies showing that RAG can be unreliable, depending on the dataset, retriever model, and knowledge base\cite{ram2023incontext, yoran2024making}.
+We identify two main reasons for this performance decline: current retriever models often fail to find relevant documents in large knowledge bases \cite{yao2023react}, and LLMs can be confused by retrieved information, particularly when it is irrelevant or noisy \cite{yoran2024making}. \textbf{Takeaway: Our experiment confirms that adding information in context can reduce LLM performance.}

-The enhanced performance of our methods, especially the MCTS oracle, underscores that our thought process can guide an LLM from an initially incorrect answer to a correct one : $\mathbb{E}_{(\mathcal{X},\mathcal{Y})}[R(\ell_\mathrm{out}(s_0),y) ]\geq \mathbb{E}_{(\mathcal{X},\mathcal{Y})}[R(\ell_\mathrm{out}(s_T),y)]$.
+The enhanced performance of our methods, underscores that our thought process can guide an LLM from an initially incorrect answer to a correct one : $\mathbb{E}_{(\mathcal{X},\mathcal{Y})}[R(\ell_\mathrm{out}(s_0),y) ]\geq \mathbb{E}_{(\mathcal{X},\mathcal{Y})}[R(\ell_\mathrm{out}(s_T),y)]$.
 This phenomenon is evidenced by the increase in accuracy correlating with the size of the thought process, as depicted in Figure \ref{fig:speed_acc}: the LLM's performance improves after processing multiple documents and generating several thoughts.
 Notably, the thought process not only allows the viewing of more documents compared to other methods but also strengthens resilience against both unsuccessful information retrieval and misleading documents, as exemplified in Figure \ref{fig:example} in the appendix.
-In this Boolq test set example, our MCTS method is not misled by irrelevant documents 1 and 3 and eventually succeeds in extracting pertinent information from document 2. \textbf{Takeaway: the knowledge provided by RATP increases substantially the number of correct answers.}
+In this example, our MCTS method is not misled by irrelevant document 1 and 3 and eventually succeeds in extracting pertinent information from note 2. \textbf{Takeaway: the knowledge provided by RATP increases substantially the number of correct answers.}